jrolfe426/confluent-self-managed-connect/README.md

 6. Log into CCloud via the CLI
      - confluent login. <enter email/pwd>
      - confluent environment list
-     - confluent environment use <desired environment id>
+     - confluent environment use. <desired environment id>
      - confluent kafka cluster list
-     - confluent kafka cluster use <desired cluster id>
+     - confluent kafka cluster use. <desired cluster id>
 10. Create a topic so that we can run our sink connector to consume from:
     - confluent kafka topic create --partitions 1 test-topic
 11. Create a Schema for use on the test-topic.
 From the UI, navigate to Schema Registry/ + Add Schema